Napster: Will The Beat Go On?

 On August 15, the Recording Industry Association of America (RIAA) obtained Summary Judgment against Media Group, a CD manufacturing plant in northern California, and its President for direct copyright infringement.
 The court also found all the defendants liable as willful infringers.
 Judge Cooper of the Central District of California also found the president of the plant liable for contributory and vicarious infringement.

-The court found them liable for infringing 1,547 works that were owned by RIAA members based on the evidence the RIAA provided of its educational training to Media Group by RIAA anti-piracy personnel which included a RIAA toll-free number that was available to answer questions on piracy, and Media Group's practice of looking at and not listening to CDs before replicating them.
+The court found them liable for infringing 1,547 works that were owned by RIAA members based on the evidence the RIAA provided of its educational training to Media Group by RIAA anti-piracy personnel which included an RIAA toll-free number that was available to answer questions on piracy, and Media Group’s practice of looking at and not listening to CDs before replicating them.
 These in-depth training seminars were conducted at Media Group.

 RIAA anti-piracy personnel found that Media Group reproduced and distributed copyrighted material from such high-profile artists as Madonna, Santana, P. Diddy, James Brown, and Elvis Presley among others.
 A trial has been set for October to determine damages.